CLEAN BORDER WATER NOW CAMPAIGN MANAGER

 - Coordinate campaign planning & lead implementation for the CBWN campaign

-- Analyze & review relevant federal, state & local legislation, policies and programs in coordination with SFHQ’s Legal Department
+- Analyze & review relevant federal, state & local legislation, policies, programs and technical solutions to cross-border pollution.

-- Develop policy solutions and campaign priorities in coordination with CBWN committee members to eliminate cross-border pollution.
+- Develop policy solutions and campaign priorities in coordination with CBWN committee, Clean Water Initiative leadership, SD Chapter staff, legal department, and other staff to eliminate cross-border pollution.

 - Develop campaign tactics for CBWN committee members, chapter members and general public to support policy solutions.